yuyatinnefeld/prometheus/PCA/exam-mock.md

 4. Which aspect, symptoms or causes, is more visible to customers in the context of an issue?
 5. What is the good naming convention for the recoring rules?
 6. What is Acknowledge-based throttling and Time-based throttling?
-7. What are the 3 possible statuses of a Prometheus alert?
+7. What are the 3 statuses of a Prometheus alert?
 8. How can I use a PromQL query to retrieve the currently active alerts in Alertmanager?
 9. What is the recording rules in Prometheus?
 10. How to define the recording rules?